typelevel/frameless/docs/src/main/tut/TypedDataset.md

 Now, let's take a quick look at the optimized Physical Plan that Spark's Catalyst generated.

 ```tut:book
 filteredDs.explain()
 ```

 The last line is very important (see `ReadSchema`).
 The schema read from the parquet file only required reading column `i` without needing to access column `j`.
 This is great!
 We have both an optimized query plan and typesafety!

-Unfortunately, this syntax is not bulletproof.
-This syntax will fail if we try to access a non existing column `x`.
+Unfortunately, this syntax is not bulletproof: it fails at run-time if we try to access a non existing column `x`:
-The following statement works great at compile time and it will fail at run time (apologies for the long stack trace):

 ```tut:fail
 ds.filter($"i" === 10).select($"x".as[Long])
 ```

 There are two things to improve here.
 Fist, we would want to avoid the `at[Long]` casting that we are required to type for typesafely.
-This is clearly an area where we can introduce a bug but casting to an incompatible type.
-Second, we want a solution where reference to a non existing column name will fail at compilation time.
+This is clearly an area where we can introduce a bug by casting to an incompatible type.
+Second, we want a solution where reference to a non existing column name fails at compilation time.
 The standard Spark Dataset can achieve this using the following syntax.

 ```tut:book
 ds.filter(_.i == 10).map(_.i).show()
 ```

 This looks great!
 It reminds us the familiar syntax from Scala.